hiroshimamiya/EPIB685/Codes/TS.md

 ![](TS_files/figure-gfm/unnamed-chunk-15-1.png)<!-- -->

-### Finally, lets assume that death count in previous day is confoudning the death count today i.e., associated with the exposure ie.g., O3, and death count in next day.
+### Finally, lets assume that death count in previous day is confoudning the count of death today i.e., associated with the exposure ie.g., O3, and death count in next day.
 In other words, we will control for the lagged outcome of 1 day (previous day) as a confounder.

 ``` r
 # RUN THE MODEL AND OBTAIN PREDICTIONS FOR OZONE LEVEL 10ug/m3